filakhtov/gentoo-use-docs/x11-libs/vte.md

 This flag should only be enabled if there is a need to debug the library.

+### icu
+Pass the `-Dicu=true` option to the meson build script.
+Link against the ICU (International Components for Unicode) library to enable legacy charset support, i.e. to convert character sets from processes for presentation and vice versa.

+This flag can be safely disabled on modern systems that use UTF-8 encoding systemwide.

 ### introspection
 Pass the `-Dgir=true` option to the meson build command.
 Generate and install the `Vte-2.91.gir` GIR metadata file to provide bindings for the `libvte` library to languages other than C using the GObject Introspection framework.

 This flag can be safely disabled.

+### systemd
+Pass the `-D_systemd=true` option to the meson build script.
+Enable support for SystemD, for example to allow creating a separate SystemD scopes for vte child processes.

+This flag should be enabled if the target system uses SystemD as init daemon, and can be safely disabled otherwise.

 ### vala
 Prepare environment for the configure script to find an appropriate version of vala files.
 Pass the `-Dvapi=true` option to the meson build command.
 Generate and install the `vte-2.91.vapi` Vala bindings file for the `libvte` library.